8 Games Like No Man’s Sky

 This lighthearted sci-fi adventure takes place on a single alien planet.
 You are an employee of Kindred Aerospace and are tasked with cataloging the flora and fauna of this strange new world you landed upon, in order to see if it’s fit for human habitation.

 Journey to the Savage Planet allows you to play the entire game cooperatively with a friend, which means you can explore everything together or decide to split up and cover different parts of the planet.
-Whether you opt for singleplayer or coop is up to you – either way, fun is guaranteed!
+Whether you opt for single player or co-op is up to you – either way, fun is guaranteed!
+It’s one of the best sci-fi games on Steam.

 In case you are one of the people who would have loved it if No Man’s Sky featured some sort of a storyline and additional structure, you’ll probably like what the developers of Starlink: Battle for Atlas have done, as you’ll get to enjoy a continuous stream of missions, as well as numerous sidequests.